IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 <a name="yellowrunbar"></a>
 ### When I try to deploy an app from the run bar, why does it fail in a yellow, "not synchronized" state?

-A yellow "not synchronized" state can occur if the app that you are deploying has the same route as another app that is currently running.
-Changing the route to be unique should resolve the issue.
+The app that you are deploying has the same route as another app that is running.
+To fix this issue, change the route to be unique.

 <a name="missingrunbar"></a>
-### Why is the run bar not displaying in the Web IDE?
+### Where is the run bar?

-The run bar might not display within the Web IDE if any of the following issues occur in your project.
+If you don't see the run bar in the Web IDE, one of these issues occured:

-1. DevOps Services could not identify your project as a project.
+1. DevOps Services isn't identifying your project as a project.
- * Fix: Create a `project.json` file in the root of your project.
+ * Fix: In your project's root directory, create a `project.json` file.
-2. DevOps Services could not determine what folder your app is in.
+2. DevOps Services failed to determine what folder your app is in.
- * Fix: If your app is in a directory other than the project root, perform one of the following to fix the issue:
+ * Fix: If your app is in a directory other than the project root, do one of these steps:
-	* Create a `manifest.yml` in the root of your project and edit it to point to the location of your app.  `path: path_to_your_app`
+	* In your project's root directory, create a `manifest.yml` file.
+Then edit the file so that it points to the location of your app.
+		For example: `path: path_to_your_app`
-	* Move your app so that it is in the root of your project.
+	* Move your app so that it is in your project's root directory.
-3. DevOps Services does not know that your app is a Node.js app.
+3. DevOps Services does not detect that your app is a Node.js app.
- * Fix: Create a `package.json` file in the app folder of your project.
+ * Fix: In the app folder of your project, create a `package.json` file.

 [1]: /docs/faq/images/toprightnav.gif